 by Bad Manners

-Previously called Thug Kitchen, these meals are all vegan (meat and animal product free).
+Previously called Thug Kitchen, these meals are all vegan (meat and animal product-free).
 The meals are delicious, healthy, and the instructions are easy to follow.
 Plus, unless you’re offended by bad language, you’ll get a good chuckle every time you cook!

 Bad Manners: Party Grub: For Social Motherf*ckers: A Vegan Cookbook